kbengine/kbengine/kbe/src/lib/python/Doc/library/audioop.rst

    Return a fragment which is the addition of the two samples passed as parameters.
    *width* is the sample width in bytes, either ``1``, ``2`` or ``4``.
 Both fragments should have the same length.
+Samples are truncated in case of overflow.

 .. function:: adpcm2lin(adpcmfragment, width, state)